 When travelling, you are likely to find yourself using semi-public and public Wi-Fi networks in airports, and hotels rather than your password-protected and encrypted work or home network.
 Connecting to these Wi-Fi hotspots makes your devices vulnerable to hackers since anyone else who is using the same network as you can easily access your unencrypted data.

 A VPN protects your network by encrypting all data packets within it.
 VPNs are typically linked to thousands of servers throughout the world, and therefore, you can easily choose the server that you want to connect to and its host country.
-Rather than using proxy services like many travellers prefer doing, it is advisable to use a VPN service.
+Rather than using proxy services like many travellers prefer doing, it is advisable to use the best VPN service.
 Here’s why you should use a VPN while travelling.

 Safety and Security